mechmerlin/qmk_setup/macos_flashing.md

 # Flashing .hex files on a macOS Environment

 This guide is meant to help you get started with flashing compatible .hex files to your QMK powered keyboard.
+You have your choice of either flashing with the command line or with a tool called QMK Toolbox.

 ## Requirements before starting
 1. You are on a computer running macOS.